vishalsunder/vishalsunder.github.io/_pages/about.md

 Before joining TCS Innovation Labs, I was an undergraduate student of Electrical Engineering in IIT-BHU, Varanasi from 2012-2016.
 Here I worked under the supervision of [Dr. Gopal Sharma](https://www.iitbhu.ac.in/dept/eee/people/gsharmaeee).

 Apart from work, I am also interested in Yoga and Meditation.
+I am a registered practitioner of the YSS techniques of Yoga.
+Find out more [here](https://www.yssofindia.org/meditation/The-Kriya-Yoga-Path-of-Meditation-Yogoda-Satsanga-Society).

 ### News:
 * June 2018: My paper "Prosocial or Selfish?
 Agents with different behaviors for Contract Negotiation using Reinforcement Learning" accepted at the 11th ACAN workshop in IJCAI 2018.